odh-labs/predictive-maint/docs/image-detection-1-inference-demo-setup.md

 This script will take several minutes to complete.
 Keep the terminal open, allowing it to continue the Kafka configuration.
 Feel free to continue from the section below
-***2 - Login to OpenShift and select your OpenShift project*** - and come back to the script after 6-7 minutes
+***2 - Login to OpenShift and select your OpenShift producer project*** - and come back to the script after 6-7 minutes

 ### Confirm your Kafka installation